lykmapipo/scheduler/SECURITY.md

 # Security

-If you find a security vulnerability in iso-lib-starter, file a [new issue](https://github.com/lykmapipo/iso-lib-starter/issues).
+If you find a security vulnerability in scheduler, file a [new issue](https://github.com/lykmapipo/scheduler/issues).